DanielFerrariR/jobsity-calendar/README.md

 7. **If Cypress download is corrupted, is because Cypress binary installation is currently bugged and doesn't allow two versions of Cypress on yarn.lock.
 The @testing-library/cypress is getting the last cypress version available and putting it on yarn.lock, then, if you update Cypress, it adds another cypress version to yarn.lock and the binary installation gets confused.
 To temporary fix the issue, delete yarn.lock and run yarn again.
 Check if the issue got fixed on the link below, if it got fixed, please delete this step**

 <https://github.com/cypress-io/cypress/issues/4595>

-8. **Attention!
-We are using service worker on production (yarn build), so, if you opened the page on production, you need to clean the service worker before testing (yarn test and yarn test:e2e) and using the development mode (yarn dev)**

-DevTools > Application > Clean Storage > Refresh The Page

 9. **Commands**